Change

 Competition Law and Bribery Risk Assessment

-In order to prevent anti-competitive behavior to occur, the IHI Group conducts anti-competition law training for all the officers and the employees of IHI Group, which covers competition laws in various countries, such as the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade and Unfair Competition Prevention Act in Japan, the Sherman Antitrust Act in United States, and competition laws in the European Union.
+In order to prevent anti-competitive behavior to occur, the IHI Group conducts competition law compliance training for all the officers and the employees of IHI Group, which covers competition laws in various countries, such as the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade in Japan, the Sherman Antitrust Act in United States, and competition laws in the European Union.

 Training Participants (Total)